Where to go apple picking in Ontario 2023

 Great Lakes Farms

 Bags or baskets can be purchased before you head to the U Pick Orchard.
-Visit Apple Barn Cafe to shop for fresh baked goods such as strudels, muffins, apple cookies and pre-picked apples.
+Visit Apple Barn Cafe to shop for fresh baked goods such as strudels, muffins, cookies and pre-picked apples.

 The Family Fun Farm is a dedicated playground with fun activities for adults and kids.